 Selecting multiple tags helps you to further refine your search.
 In the case of multi-selection, repeating Subtype tags are merged into a single tag.
 When selecting multiple tags, the last item added to the selection is also focused.

 To filter by Sound Type tags:

 1. Click Sound Type in the Filter section on the left pane of the Browser.

-Click on a Sound Type tag to select it.
-You can select multiple Sound Type tags by pressing [Shift] + clicking.
+2. Click on a Sound Type tag.
 Any related NKS Subtype tags will be displayed below.